 No Heat Method

-You can actually evaporate the alcohol off just by letting the tincture sit at room temperature, but that can take a very long time.
+You can evaporate alcohol just by letting a tincture sit uncovered at room temperature, but that can take a very long time.

 Below is a picture of a shot glass I filled with 1 ounce of the tincture.
 It took approximately 3-4 days for the alcohol to evaporate.